 The conditions of this award are material requirements of the award.
 Compliance with any certifications or assurances submitted by or on behalf of the subrecipient that relate to conduct during the period of performance also is a material requirement of this award.
-By signing and accepting this award on behalf of the subrecipient, the authorized subrecipient official accepts all material requirements of the award, and specifically adopts all such assurances or certifications as if personally executed by the authorized subrecipient official.
+By signing and accepting this award on behalf of the subrecipient, the authorized subrecipient official accepts all material requirements of the award, and specifically adopts, as if personally executed by the authorized subrecipient official, all assurances or certifications submitted by or on behalf of the recipient that relate to conduct during the period of performance.